 - Store personal belongings (purses, backpacks, etc.) in the back room.

-- Turn off or put in vibrate mode your mobile phones while inside the zendo.
+- Turn off or put in silent mode your mobile phones while inside the zendo.

 - It is traditional not to make social greetings or eye contact while practicing.
 However, form follows function: those who are unfamiliar with procedure are encouraged to look around in order to follow along.